 You can find Vada Pav on every corner of the streets in India.
 This food with “V” as the first letter is cheap, easy to make, and carries a versatile taste anyone would enjoy.
 It’s spicy potatoes sandwiched between two small buns with heaps and heaps of savory seasonings.

 You can eat Vada Pav with a lot of things; however, most Indians prefer chutney.
 Chutney is a sweet and spicy vegetable sauce.
 If you want to take this dish to the next level, garlic chutney is highly recommended.

 Get your heart and soul all warmed up with this deliciously spicy tomato soup.
 If you are already familiar with tomato soup, you should have no problem making this one.
 It uses the same ingredients, only adding some extra Indian spices for the toasty heat.

-This soup is a flavor bomb with how intensely sweet yet spicy and sour it is.
+This iconic soup from Asia is a flavor bomb with how intensely sweet yet spicy and sour it is.
 Its creamy and rich texture makes it so fulfilling, not just as an appetizer but also as the main dish if you pair it with some bread splattered in butter.